UlinProject/snapmaker-original/README.md

 And then I had to set it up for a long time, the extruder became many times longer, I had to make sure that the steps and flow rate settings were correct, I also had to make sure that the temperature sensor readings were correct, since it was not the original one, the firmware supports PID autocalibration, but I was unable to achieve constant readings, and the original PID generally suited me.

 According to the tests, the extruder began to heat up many times longer, and the correctness of the readings was also unclear.
 Having printed the first test calibration models, I was convinced of the strangeness of the extrusion, if earlier it was necessary to reduce the feed to 98% (with the standard 100%), now according to the tests the feed had to be increased to 101%, which is strange, and the models became worse, and some even better, and the quality of the output plastic filament became many times better.
 I also had to recalibrate the surface, since the extruder itself is on a screw connection (inaccuracies in parallelism relative to the "bed") and the Y axis was previously increased.
 After recalibrating the "bed" I managed to lower the fan lower and faced the fact that printing always ended with complete detachment of the model, after a long recalibration of the model it turned out that the standard 205/200 (first layer and final layer) degrees are not enough for printing PLA, I had to increase the temperature to 220 and 217 (at 215 the extruder has a hard time), which gave generally good prints.

+#### TMC2209?
+In general, it would be possible to simply desolder the a4988 with a hair dryer and replace them with tmc2209, since they have similar pinout, and also change the harness a little and maybe even run the setup via uart and sensorless pointing, but at the moment I decided not to do this.
+The reason for using tmc2209 is simple, it is the ability to greatly reduce the noise of the stepper motors, but the StealthChop algorithm can also cause problems with circular geometry, and because of the a4988, the stepper motors are very noisy even in standby mode.

+#### Klipper?
+Yes, this printer and this motherboard can be upgraded with Klipper, and I have most of the equipment to do it now, but I'm not doing it yet because I want to try a more original CNC and laser.